Avoid a chronically unstable ankle with a BioAnkle® procedure

 However, while it’s possible to repair a chronically unstable ankle, in my opinion, it is best to help people avoid ever getting to that unstable stage by making sure that simple torn ligaments are stimulated to heal properly in the first place.

 Today, the science of tissue healing is expanding rapidly and very soon, I believe, most torn tissues, whether at the ankle, the elbow, the knee or the shoulder will receive an immediate treatment with a growth factor or stem cell derivative.
-These growth factors and stem cells play a critical role in tissue formation and healing.
-Growth factors, extracted from a person’s blood and injected into the damaged area, trigger the release of stem cells, which are able to change into, and therefore heal, the damaged tissue, whether bone, cartilage or tendon.
+These growth factors play a critical role in tissue formation and healing.

 We have entered into what I call the anabolic orthopaedic era, where instead of removing or ignoring torn and damaged tissues, we will actively stimulate them to heal, immediately and rapidly dealing with the problem and avoiding the long-term instability that often occurs.

 Currently, we are injecting the patients’ own growth factors into freshly torn tissues in a procedure called platelet-rich plasma.
 This is the first step in the optimizing process.
-Our lab is designing a new cell-loading technique, where we preload donor allograft tissues, such as meniscus or ligaments, with stem cells.
+Our lab is designing a new cell-loading technique, where we preload donor allograft tissues, such as meniscus or ligaments, with bioactive and growth factors.
 New variations and improved cell therapies are around the corner.

 Remarkably, most of this research in our hands, and other research in labs, is working toward solutions that entirely bypass the giant pharmaceutical industry, the current driver of drugs and therapies.
 Instead, they tap into the body’s own natural resources, figuring out a way to augment healing.
 Stay tuned for this new era, where we use biologic solutions to fix injuries, solutions provided by you.